cameronbrady1527/learn-vocab-v1/README.md

 Vocabulary Tracker is built using:
 - HTML5, CSS3, and JavaScript
-- PapaParse for CSV parsing
+- PapaParse for CSV parsing (coming soon!)
 - SheetJS for Excel file support
 - Browser localStorage for data persistence